Immortale-dev/adventofcode2021/README.md

 * ✅**Day 4:** _Constructive_ problem could be optimized to work faster, but the input is small enough for the _brute force_.
 * ✅**Day 5:** _Constructive_ problem.
 Input size is small enough to build a grid and fill it with numbers.
 * ✅**Day 6:** Simple _constructive_ with requirement of some optimisations for the second part.
+* ✅**Day 7:** First part is _finding median_ problem, and the second one probably could be solved in some pretty way, but the input is small enough to _brute force_

 ## License
 MIT